23d1/Modul-for-Craft-CMS-2/README.md

 ### Database
 When you're done uploading the files, don't forget to update the information in `craft/config/db.php` to match that of your database.
-Once your done uploading the files to your hosting, you need to access your MySQL database to import the included zipped sql file (`modul-database.zip`) (typically through your host's phpMyAdmin or a free app like [Sequel Pro](https://www.sequelpro.com/)).
+Once you're done uploading the files to your hosting, you need to access your MySQL database to import the included zipped sql file (`modul-database.zip`) (typically through your host's phpMyAdmin or a free app like [Sequel Pro](https://www.sequelpro.com/)).

 ### Logging in
 The username is `admin` and the password is `password`.